-''' colors <- c("infrared", colors, "ultraviolet") remember that "infrared" is a one-element vector '''
+''' my_colors <- c("infrared", my_colors, "ultraviolet") remember that "infrared" and "ultraviolet" are one-element vectors '''

-By assigning the result back to the colors variable, we are updating its value.
-The net effect is to both prepend and append new colors to the original colors vector.
+By assigning the result back to the my_colors variable, we are updating its value.
+The net effect is to both prepend and append new colors to the original my_colors vector.